VeryGrimm/NodeJS/README.md

 -console.log() is one way to debug by sending strings to the console.
 -console is an object off of the global object.  so, this would work: global.console.log("test");
+-%s and %j are string replacement and json replacement tokens respectively, and can be used like this: console.log("%s is a real person that says %j", realPerson.name, realPerson.sayings);

 -require() is a method that loads and requires modules available with NodeJS.  ex: var path = require("path");
+-a group of core modules are available by default.  others may have to be installed to be accessed.
 -path.basename() just returns the filename from a path (if path is assigned as it was in the example above) -path.join() would concatenate a path.  ex: path.join(__dirname, 'subdir', 'sub-subdir'); // would create <path>\subdir\sub-subdir